This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-The island’s name come from the Latin word acrumen, which means “sour fruit.”
+The island’s name comes from the Latin word acrumen, which means “sour fruit.”
 A little misleading, as it actually refers to the practice of growing exotic plants from all over, beginning at the time of the Benedictines.
 The tradition was continued by former island owner, Maximilian Ferdinand of Habsburg.

 He built a magnificent mansion and equally impressive gardens on the island in 1859.
 Despite bombings during the Croatian/Serbian Civil War in the 1990’s the botanical gardens remained intact.
 The entire Island is now a nature preserve where overnight stays are not allowed.